 By Danni Levy

 “I definitely don’t make food ‘unenjoyable’, says Ethan.
-“It’s just that when I really examined my behavior with food, I readily found that I was consistently entertaining myself with it.
-This is troublesome for a host of reasons, not the least of which is that something done for so long and to such an extreme, must be ever increased so as to maintain its allure.
+“It’s just that when I examined my behavior with food, I readily found that I was consistently entertaining myself with it.
+This is troublesome for a host of reasons, not the least of which is that something done for so long and to such an extreme must be ever increased to maintain its allure.
 Food had become more of an anaesthetization.
 It had to stop.”

 “I do try not to entertain myself with food,” he says.
-“Even now, there are certainly times I find meals so much less enjoyable due to caloric restriction and macronutrient adherence, but I make a conscious effort to not need enjoyment from it.
-The restrictive meal periods usually come at the end of a cutting cycle for a photoshoot, or most recently I dieted for a movie I wanted to be very lean in.
-This notion has had to be confronted by me, especially when sodium is restricted, but it’s usually for a very short period of time.”
+“Even now, there are certainly times I find meals so much less enjoyable due to caloric restriction and macronutrient adherence, but I make a conscious effort not to need enjoyment.
+The restrictive meal periods usually come at the end of a cutting cycle for a photoshoot, or most recently, I dieted for a movie I wanted to be very lean in.
+This notion has had to be confronted by me, especially when sodium is restricted, but it’s usually for a very short period.”

-Ethan’s world-famous weight loss story has unsurprisingly attracted an unending queue of questions from followers wanting to achieve the same thing.
+Ethan’s world-famous weight loss story has unsurprisingly attracted an unending queue of questions from followers wanting to achieve the same.

 “I consistently eat in a very specific way.
 I aim for a base of lean protein and vegetables every day.”

 - Four servings of 8oz lean meat/poultry/ fish, each served with a small handful of fibrous vegetables.